sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Optional-Configs/Collabora-wopi-server/wopiserver.md

  10.91 KiB / 10.91 KiB [======================================================================================================================] 100.00% 0s
 File uploaded: 123e4567-e89b-12d3-a456-426655440000:fileid-<user>%2Fsciencemesh.odt 11176 /home/sciencemesh.odt

-reva open-file-in-app-provider -viewmode write /home/sciencemesh.odt App provider url: https://<hostname.domain.tld>/loleaflet/ed4f732/loleaflet.html?permission=edit&WOPISrc=https%3A%2F%2F<hostname.domain.tld>%2Fwopi%2Ffiles%2F123e4567-e89b-12d3-a456-426655440000-3380161333240892090&access_token=<token>
+reva open-in-app -viewmode write /home/sciencemesh.odt App provider url: https://<hostname.domain.tld>/loleaflet/ed4f732/loleaflet.html?permission=edit&WOPISrc=https%3A%2F%2F<hostname.domain.tld>%2Fwopi%2Ffiles%2F123e4567-e89b-12d3-a456-426655440000-3380161333240892090&access_token=<token>
 ```

 ### Collaborative editing workflows

 Effectively, a site running the WOPI Server configured and enabled together with the IOP as described above, can share files (via the [OCM Share](https://reva.link/docs/tutorials/share-tutorial/) mechanism) with a second user.
 Even if the recipient site does not have a WOPI Server deployed.
-This mechanism relies on Reva's capacity to forward the requests to `open-file-in-app-provider` from the receiving site to the original grantor's.
+This mechanism relies on Reva's capacity to forward the requests to `open-in-app` from the receiving site to the original grantor's.

 If the originating site is also connected to a WOPI-compatible application, that supports the file's MIME type and **has also collaborative-editing capabilities** (like e.g. Collabora Code), the document can be opened by both users at the same time.
 In this session, users are able to see each other's contributions and changes and save their progress on the original document, living on the original storage backend - no matter what it is.